sphinx-contrib/confluencebuilder/doc/configuration.rst

     .. versionadded:: 1.2

-    Provides a dictionary of named JIRA servers to reference when using the ``jira`` or ``jira_issue`` directives.
-In a typical Confluence environment which is linked with a JIRA instance, users do not need to take advantage of this configuration -- Confluence should automatically be able to link to respectively JIRA issues or map JIRA query languages with a configured JIRA instance.
-In select cases where an instance has more than one JIRA instance attached, a user may need to explicitly reference a JIRA instance to properly render a JIRA macro.
-JIRA-related directives have the ability to reference JIRA instances, with a combination of a UUID and name; for
+    Provides a dictionary of named Jira servers to reference when using the ``jira`` or ``jira_issue`` directives.
+In a typical Confluence environment which is linked with a Jira instance, users do not need to take advantage of this configuration -- Confluence should automatically be able to link to respectively Jira issues or map Jira query languages with a configured Jira instance.
+In select cases where an instance has more than one Jira instance attached, a user may need to explicitly reference a Jira instance to properly render a Jira macro.
+Jira-related directives have the ability to reference Jira instances, with a combination of a UUID and name; for
     example:

     .. code-block:: rst